Faculty & Staff

 You can hear Professor Berebitsky speak about sexual harassment on CounterSpin, the radio show of FAIR (Fairness and Accuracy in Reporting).
 Professor Berebitsky's segment begins at 8:37.

 Professor Berebitsky has been awarded an NEH (National Endowment for the Humanities) Summer Stipend Grant for a new scholarly project, "Republican Feminists: Between Party Loyalty and Women's Rights."
-Berebitsky will spend the summer 2013 at the Schlesinger Library, Radcliffe Institute for Advanced Study, Harvard University.
+Berebitsky will spend the summer of 2013 at the Schlesinger Library, Radcliffe Institute for Advanced Study, Harvard University.